Celtics draft 18-year-old French pro Begarin in 2nd round

 It’s a continuation of what’s already been a busy offseason for Boston.

-In addition to the trade with OKC, Brad Stevens left the bench after eight seasons to take over as team president of basketball operations following Danny Ainge’s decision to retire following this past season.
+In addition to the trade with OKC, Stevens left the bench after eight seasons to take over for Danny Ainge following decision to retire following this past season.

 His second big move in that role after trading Walker was to hire his successor, eventually deciding on former Brooklyn Nets assistant Ime Udoka, one of the preferred candidates of Celtics stars Jayson Tatum and Jaylen Brown.